mulieriq/crime_map/README.md

 # Crime Map
 ### Prerequisites

-Before every run the application, make sure you add google maps API Key in  the following places:
+Before you run the application, make sure you add google maps API Key in  the following places:

 * 1
 ```shell script